Low Mass: National variations

 Originally, Low Mass was sung in monotone.
 Thus we read of priests in the Middle Ages going to sing their "Missa privata" or "Low Mass".
 This custom of singing died out in the 18th century.
-Much of Low Mass is said in a voice audible only to the celebrating priest and the server(s).
+Much of the Tridentine Low Mass is said in a voice audible only to the celebrating priest and the server(s).

 The French and Germans evolved the concept of accompanying Low Mass with music as an aid to the devotion of the faithful, thus giving rise to the French Organ Mass and the Deutsche Singmesse.
 Also Messe basse, the French translation of Low Mass, was used to indicate Mass compositions, e.g. Fauré's Messe basse.

 In 1922, the Holy See granted approval to the Dialogue Mass, which enabled the faithful to speak, with the server, the Latin responses of the Tridentine Mass and to recite the parts that they were permitted to sing at a Missa Cantata, as well as the triple "Domine non sum dignus" that the priest said as part of the rite of Communion of the faithful, which, though not envisaged in the Ordinary of the Mass until after the Second Vatican Council, could be inserted into the celebration of Mass.